 The following year, when she needed a tutor again, she begged the principal not to make her see Fr.
 Tim again, and told him what happened.
 The principal got very angry and told her that she was a liar and “a demon child.”
 She was expelled from St.Joan of Arc.

-In 1992, Sperber took an assignment in the Archdiocese of Miami to tend to an ailing mother.
+In 1992, Sperber took an assignment in the Archdiocese of Miami to reportedly tend to an ailing mother.
+In the Archdiocese of Miami, Sperber served at St. Gregory Church in Plantation and St. Boniface Church in Pembroke Pines before taking a leave of absence in 1998.
 When he was set to return to Harrisburg for assignment in 2000, he wrote to the Bishop and informed him that he had no intention of returning to his ministry.
 He was suspended for failure to report to his assignment.
 His current status with the Diocese of Harrisburg is unclear as the Diocese has never stated that he was laicized.

 Sperber’s name appears on the Diocese of Harrisburg’s August 2018 list of accused priests.
 Unfortunately, very little information about the allegation(s) against Sperber was provided, though it did give a lengthy disclaimer about the allegation that the victim, a female, accused a “Father Tim” of molesting him and Sperber was the only “Tim” assigned to the parish at the time of the alleged abuse.

-Sperber is alive and believed to be residing in the Punta Gorda area of South Florida.
-He works as a music minister at a local Church of Christ.
+Sperber is alive and believed to be residing in the Port Charlotte, Florida.
+As of 2018, he was working as a music minister at a local Church of Christ in Punta Gorda.